Learn how to set up airdrops on Bonfire and read up on use cases to help onboard more people into your community.

 - They are easy to send and receive (only a few clicks to create and a single click to claim)

-- It’s the easiest and most effective way to make each of your community member feel special by distributing tokens in accordance to the actions they take elsewhere on your web3-enabled homepage.
+- It’s the easiest and most effective way to make each of your community members feel special by distributing tokens in accordance to the actions they take elsewhere on your web3-enabled homepage.

 - After airdrops are claimed and your community owns your tokens, you’ll be able to token-gate channels, content & merch, giving you more leverage on future offerings — you can do all of this via Bonfire